FBI issues warning about ‘smart toys’

 The FBI has listed suggestions for what parents or family members can do to ensure the safety of the child when using the toy:

-7- Find out where the user data is stored (with the company, third-party services, or both), and see if any public information is available on their reputation and cyber security.
+- Find out where the user data is stored (with the company, third party services, or both), and see if any public information is available on their reputation and cyber security.

 If you worry your child’s toy may be compromised, you are asked to contact the Internet Crime Complaint Center, at www.IC3.gov.